Use 'Enter' for

 And the computerised results of any real world example compared to experiment

-Having a universal reference frame
+Having a static universal reference frame

 Suggests that spacetime